Multi-Sensor Wired Connections

 • Saving all sensor configurations in a single backup file, or restoring an entire network from that file

-• Group control can also be used in a SYNC group (see below)
+• Group control can also be used in a SYNC group—see below for details

 Sensor Synchronization (SYNC)

-• SYNC consumes the serial data port and assumes the sensor’s analog and/or switch outputs are used
+SYNC consumes the serial data port and assumes the sensor’s analog and/or switch outputs are used.
+One sensor is selected as the group "Master" and the remaining sensors as Slaves.
+Up to 31 sensors can be selected for each Master.

-• Sensors can be RS-232 or RS-485 models but RS-485 easily allows Group Control to easily manage the sensors
+Sensors can be RS-232 or RS-485 models, but RS-485 easily allows Group Control to manage the sensors.

 Group Control with a SYNC Group

-• RS-232 sensors set to Master or Slave automatically switch their serial data to RS-485 for SYNC
+With the Master off, all sensors will respond to Modbus commands just like a data network.
+RS-232 sensors set to Master or Slave automatically switch their serial data to RS-485 for SYNC.